What is the Bullwhip Effect?

 Additionally, controlling lead times can minimize the bullwhip effect through better planning and decreased holding costs.
 When implemented properly, customer demand remains satisfied.
 This goes hand-in-hand with providing better communication by using a better data policy.
 Better data also improves forecasting and inventory audit procedures.

 MacroFab’s cloud manufacturing model is built upon data transparency, data integration, and automation.
 By centralizing the procurement process of your non-critical purchases using MacroFab’s alternative part sourcing modeling, you can improve your supply chain transparency while furthering your parts network.
 Potential inventory options come without unnecessary complicated vendor negotiations.
-As an additional benefit, MacroFab’s bulk-purchasing power can lower your overall costs.
+As an additional benefit, MacroFab’s bulk purchasing power can lower your overall costs.

 Using MacroFab’s alternative parts sourcing may improve your sourcing efficiency, thereby lowering your associated acquisition costs through decreased transactional expenditures and lower work hours invested.
 As you build orders, changes, and integrations within MacroFab’s platform, the AI algorithm understands more about your company’s needs and patterns.
 MacroFab’s digital thread maintains ongoing data about every change that remains available and accessible to your team at all times.
 Your new insight on order speed, inventory replenishment, and costs can then help you better forecast demand and minimize lead times for a leaner production process, keeping the bullwhip effect at bay.

 Want to know more about how MacroFab can help your production?
 Upload an RFQ for a fast and reliable quote to get the process started.
-Or use our online tools to create and order a custom PCB prototype.